National Institutes of Health U.S. Department of Health and Human Services

 Sequencing simply means determining the exact order of the bases in a strand of DNA.
 Because bases exist as pairs, and the identity of one of the bases in the pair determines the other member of the pair, researchers do not have to report both bases of the pair.

-At present, this technology only can determine the order of up to 800 base pairs of DNA at a time.
-So, to assemble the sequence of all the bases in a large piece of DNA, such as a gene, researchers need to read the sequence of overlapping segments.
+To assemble the sequence of all the bases in a large piece of DNA such as a gene, researchers need to read the sequence of overlapping segments.
 This allows the longer sequence to be assembled from shorter pieces, somewhat like putting together a linear jigsaw puzzle.
 In this process, each base has to be read not just once, but at least several times in the overlapping segments to ensure accuracy.

 Researchers can use DNA sequencing to search for genetic variations and/or mutations that may play a role in the development or progression of a disease.
 The disease-causing change may be as small as the substitution, deletion, or addition of a single base pair or as large as a deletion of thousands of bases.